Trainingdata-datamarket/Anti-Spoofing-Real-Dataset/README.md

 # Anti Spoofing Real Dataset
+We introduce a large image dataset Anti Spoofing Real for training a neural network to repel various attacks on biometric access systems.
+The dataset consists of selfie photos and selfie videos of people.
+"Anti Spoofing Real Dataset" solves the tasks of training algorithms to distinguish real users from scammers.
+Proposed dataset allows to build identity recognition systems, which can be used to develop anti-spoofing solutions, such as countermeasures and system configurations that can help make authentication systems more secure.

 The dataset consists of 44,832 videos and selfies from 37,980 unique people from 170 countries.
-The dataset solves tasks in the field of anti-spoofing and it is useful for buisness and safety systems.
+The data for the dataset is still gathering, so the number of videos and photos is getting bigger!

+- People from 18 to 94 age old are presented in the dataset.
+- The data was mostly (approximately **90%**) collected indoor, however there are also selfies and videos made outdoors.
+- The lighting is artificial in **80%** of cases,  **5%** natural daily lightning, **5%** evening outdoor lighting, **10%** - dark indoor lighting.
+- People turn their heads, videos and photos are filmed so that the head takes up at least 1/2 of the frame.
+- Distance from the camera is approximately 30 centimeters.

 ### The dataset includes 2 different types of files:
 - **Photo** - a selfie of a person from a mobile phone, the person is depicted alone on it, the face is clearly visible.